researchgate/gradle-release/README.md

 	<tr>
 		<td>tagTemplate</td>
 		<td>$version</td>
 		<td>The string template which is used to generate the tag name.
 Possible variables are $version and $name.
-Example: "$name-$version" will result in "myproject-1.1.0"</td>
+Example: '$name-$version' will result in "myproject-1.1.0".
+(Always ensure to use single-quotes, otherwise `$` is interpreted already in your build script)</td>
 	</tr>
 	<tr>
 		<td>preCommitText</td>